rdz-oss/BattyBirdNET-Analyzer/README.md

 ``` sh
 loss: 0.0019 - prec: 0.9641 - val_loss: 0.0017 - val_prec: 0.9715
 ```
-This looks rather good again yet it is only preliminary so do not rely on the classifications for important things - such as biodiversity assessments.
-It might still generate a few useful candidates for expert identification, however.
+This looks rather good again yet it is only preliminary so do not rely on the classifications for important things.
 This model requires the config.py settings to be at SAMPLE_RATE: int = 240000 and SIG_LENGTH: float = 0.6 .

 ## Usage